saeednj/blog/_posts/2019-01-12-a-programming-puzzle.md

 #### Phi function

 The main improvement we can make is the computation of phi of each number.
 The trivial implementation given in the code, performs `O(n)` calls to GCD for each number, therefore, we have `O(n^2)` calls in total, which is the most expensive part of the code.
-We can compute the phi of a number `n` based on the phi of smaller numbers, and because we are computing the phi for those numbers in the loop, we can use memoization to dramatically improve the computation of later phi values.
+We can compute the phi of a number `n` based on the phi of smaller numbers, and because we are computing the phi of all the numbers in the interval anyway, we can use memoization to dramatically improve the computation of later phi values.
 Writing math equation is not very easy in Markdown, so I refer you to the Wikipedia page for the [Euler's phi function][3].
 The relation I mainly used is `Phi(p^k) = p^k * (p-1)` where `p` is a prime number.
 So scanning prime factors of the input number `n`, if (`p` divides `n / p`) (`n` has prime factor `p` of power more than one), `Phi(n) = Phi(n / p) *  p` and `Phi(n) = Phi(n / p) * (p-1)` otherwise.

 Now we can store all the computed values of Phi (memoization) to avoid computing them multiple times.
 This way, computing some of the Phi values takes only one division and one multiplication.
 Considering that I have computed the prime numbers in the array `p`, and the array `PHI` is used for recording previously computed values, the code for computing Phi is: